 There are two options available for students wishing to pursue Master of Education Degrees in Special Education.

-OPTION 1 (Seeking Certification) - Individuals who hold undergraduate certification in ELED, ECED or Reading from an accredited institution may enroll in the M.Ed. in Special Education with certification.
+Individuals who hold undergraduate certification in Elementary Education (K-6, P-4 or 4-8) from an accredited institution may enroll in the M.Ed. in Special Education with certification*.
 The courses are designed to meet all Pennsylvania Department of Education Special Education guidelines and Council for Exception Children standards.
-The program is 36 credits and requires a one-week residency on campus during the first summer of the program.
+The program is 36 credits and requires a one-week residency on campus during the first summer of your program.

-OPTION 2 (Currently Certified in SPED) - The Master of Education degree program for students who are currently certified in Special Education is designed to develop and improve knowledge of and performance in core professional competencies related to the field of special education.
-Additionally, students develop expertise in a chosen area of specialization, (mild/high incidence disabilities, autism, or behavior management).
+The Master of Education degree program for students who are currently certified in Special Education is designed to develop and improve knowledge of and performance in core professional competencies related to the field of special education.
+Additionally, students develop expertise in a chosen area of specialization, (autism or behavior management).
 The program is 30 credits and requires a one-week residency on campus during the first summer of your program.

 |Occupation||Projected Job Growth in PA||Projected National Job Growth||PA Median Salary||National Median Salary|

 |Kindergarten and Elementary School Special EducationTeachers||6.0%||21.0%||$55,300||$53,800|

 |Adult Basic and Secondary Education and Literacy Instructors||4.0%||15.0%||$43,200||$48,600|

 *Salary and job growth information obtained from O*NET OnLine.

 If you have questions about the application process, please contact Edinboro University's School of Graduate Studies at (814)732-2856, toll-free at (888) 845-2890 or by email at firstname.lastname@example.org.